sheillahwangala/trip-planner-app/README.md

 ### License
 MIT Licensed.

+    xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+#### Things you may want to cover:

 This README would normally document whatever steps are necessary to get the application up and running.